compbiozurich/UZH-BIO392/course-material/literature-links.md

 # UZH BIO392 - Literature

 This page collects items for the course "reading list" (and beyond).
-Since the repository is public, we're not able to provide direct downloads as part of the repository.
+The files for the articles can be found in the link you've received throgh the chat.
+Since the repository is public, we're not able to provide direct downloads as part of the repository but there are some links here to videos or other resources.

 ## Recommended Reading